Koray-Projects/E2Xproject/README.md

 ## CI

-steps included within the main.yml file within .github/workflows/, will run playwright on a github actions, and capture screenshots and create a trace file .
+The .gitlab/workflows/main.yml file will run playwright on pull/push requests via github actions, capture screenshots and create a trace file.